HSP 3U INTRO TO SOC, ANTHRO, PSYCH

 1. Detecting Bias activity - BEGIN IF YOU ARE FINISHED PART 4 OF YOUR RESEARCH PLAN

-- Complete part 4 of research plan by today - feedback will be provided over the week
+- Complete part 4 of research plan by today

-Oct 24 - Day 18
+Oct 22 - Day 18

-In class work:
+OTHERWISE In class work:

 1. Detecting Bias activity